So, you’ve got a trip to Europe on the horizon, eh? Wondering what size backpack for Europe is best?

-But, if you pack correctly, it’s easy to travel Europe — short or long term — with a 40L backpack or smaller.
+If you pack correctly, it’s easy to travel Europe — short or long term — with a 40L backpack for European travel.

-What size backpack for Europe?
+Do I need a backpack to travel to Europe?
 Consider these things first

-Also, try on your future backpack before you buy it if you can.
+Also, try on your future backpack before you buy it.

-You can see how comfortable it is, what size fits best, and experience it firsthand before buying it.
+You can see how comfortable it is and what size fits best.
 It’d be great to take it out on a trip to fully test it, but I think that would be frowned upon.

 With these things in mind, let’s look at some of the best travel backpacks for Europe.